Click on the images help you identify a paper birch.

 Wood uses

-Hard, strong, tough, lightweight, brown tinged with red, nearly white sapwood.
+Hard, strong, tough, lightweight, brown tinged with red, with nearly white sapwood.
 Used for spools, toothpicks, toys, snowshoe frames, handles, paper pulp, flooring, firewood, and interior finish.
-The betulin (a substance with fungicidal properties) in the bark is resistant to water and rot.
-Birch bark has been used extensively to construct canoes and wigwams.
-Today it is still used to produce baskets, cups, bags, and other useful utensils.
+The betulin in the bark, with fungicidal properties, is resistant to water and rot.
+Birch bark has historically been used to construct canoes and wigwams and is still used to produce baskets, cups, bags, and other useful utensils.